Frequently asked questions

 How is SpreadVista different from SOLVE, S&P Capital IQ, or Bloomberg BDC data?

 Three things.
 First, price: SpreadVista costs a small fraction of incumbent platforms.
-Second, scope: we cover ALL 74 public BDCs (exchange-traded plus public non-traded) plus interval funds plus CLO closed-end funds — most incumbents focus on the larger public traded names.
-Third, the cross-vehicle exposure layer: we canonicalize issuer identities across BDCs and funds so you can see every BDC holding the same credit at a glance.
-That view is uniquely hard to build from filings alone and is the headline differentiator.
+Second, scope: SpreadVista covers 84 BDCs (exchange-traded plus public non-traded plus private non-traded that file with the SEC) plus interval funds plus CLO closed-end funds.
+Most incumbents focus on the larger public traded names.
+Third, the cross-vehicle exposure layer: SpreadVista canonicalizes issuer identities across BDCs and funds so you can see every vehicle holding the same credit at a glance.
+That cross-vehicle view is the headline differentiator, and the analytical layer most incumbents don't offer at any price.

 What BDCs and funds does SpreadVista cover?

-74 BDCs total: 46 exchange-traded, 22 public non-traded, and 6 private non-traded that still file with the SEC.
-On the fund side, 21 private-credit interval funds (Cliffwater, CION Ares, Blackstone, KKR, Apollo, Carlyle, etc.) and 11 CLO-specialist closed-end funds (Eagle Point, Oxford Lane, Priority Income, etc.).
-See the full universe at /bdc and /fund — every ticker has its own page with the latest period's metrics.
+84 BDCs total: 49 exchange-listed plus 35 non-traded (public and private) that file with the SEC.
+On the fund side, 21 private-credit interval funds (Cliffwater, CION Ares, Blackstone, KKR, Apollo, Carlyle, etc.) and 11 CLO-focused funds (Eagle Point, Oxford Lane, Priority Income, etc.) get their own SEO/marketing pages; the cross-vehicle dataset covers 55+ credit funds total via N-PORT.
+See the full universe at /bdc and /fund.
+Every ticker has its own page with the latest period's metrics.

 Do you cover loan-level CLO collateral data?

 Not yet.
 CLO loan-level data is available from licensed providers (Intex, S&P Capital IQ) for $50K-200K per year.
-We're currently focused on BDC and interval-fund-level analytics where the data is public via EDGAR.
-Loan-level CLO is on the roadmap once it can be added without that licensing cost — meanwhile we cover CLO tranche-level exposure for the 11 CLO CEFs in our universe (which file N-PORT with tranche-level positions).
+We're currently focused on BDC and interval-fund-level analytics where the underlying disclosures are accessible without that licensing cost.
+Loan-level CLO is on the roadmap once it can be added without the third-party licensing layer — meanwhile we cover CLO tranche-level exposure for the 11 CLO-focused funds in our universe.

 Why does SpreadVista emphasize "showing the work" on every chart?

 Because credit analysts using a third-party tool need to validate the numbers themselves before they put their name on a recommendation.
-Every chart, every metric, every flagged anomaly on SpreadVista links back to the source filing on EDGAR.
-The methodology — what we counted, what we excluded, how we computed the metric — is visible inline.
+Every chart, every metric, every flagged anomaly on SpreadVista links back to a primary source you can verify yourself.
+The methodology, including what SpreadVista counted, what SpreadVista excluded, and how each metric was computed, is visible inline.
 This is opposite to the incumbents' black-box approach and is intentional.
 Reproducibility is a trust signal.

 Is SpreadVista investment advice?

 No. SpreadVista is an analytics tool.
-We surface data from SEC filings and compute analytical views on top of that data.
+We surface data from primary regulatory disclosures and compute analytical views on top of that data.
 Nothing on the site is a recommendation to buy, sell, or hold any security.
 Investors should consult licensed professionals before making investment decisions.
 See the disclaimer in the site footer for the full language.

 How do I get help, report a bug, or request a feature?